Domain Knowledge-Informed Self-Supervised Representations for Workout Form Assessment

 For the motion disentangling model, since the temporal model is already baked in it, we simply finetuned the model end-to-end on the labeled dataset for error detection.
 We used 32 frames for all types of errors.

 For all 2DCNN-based approaches, we a learnt ResNet1D temporal model \cite{ogata} that aggregates frame-level features for supervised error prediction on our labeled dataset.
 We used about 200 frames during error detection.
 Finetuning end-to-end on such a long sequence is not recommended \cite{parmar2017learning, xu2019learning, zeng2020hybrid}.
-Therefore, in this case, the 2DCNN backbone is not finetuned unless specified otherwise.

-\paragraph{Implementation details.} We used ResNet-18 \cite{resnet} as the backbone CNN unless specified otherwise.
-We used custom YOLOv3 \cite{yolov3} to detect barbells/weights; and normalized the amplitudes of the trajectories to -180 to 180 (simply for a resemblance to a full circle).
-Specifications regarding each approach are as follows: \begin{itemize}[noitemsep, leftmargin=*] \item \textbf{Pose Contrastive Approach (CVCSPC)}.
+Therefore, in this case, the 2DCNN backbone is not finetuned unless specified otherwise.\\ \textit{Implementation details.} We used ResNet-18 \cite{resnet} as the backbone CNN unless specified otherwise.
+We used custom YOLOv3 \cite{yolov3} to detect barbells/weights; and normalized the amplitudes of the trajectories to -180 to 180 (simply for a resemblance to a circle).
+Specifications regarding each approach are as follows: \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item \textbf{Pose Contrastive approach (CVCSPC)}.
 We used a threshold gap of 30 between anchor/positive and negative inputs.
-We initialized our backbone CNN with ImageNet pretrained weights.
+We initialized our backbone CNN with ImageNet weights.
 We used ADAM optimizer \cite{adam} with an initial learning rate of 1e-4 and optimized for 100 epochs with a batch size of 25.

 \item \textbf{Motion Disentanglement approach (MD)}.
 We used R(2+1)D-18 \cite{kensho} as our backbone CNN.
 We sampled 16 frames from each half-cycle.
 We randomly applied strong augmentations.
 We initialized our backbone CNN with Kinetics \cite{kinetics} pretrained weights.
-We optimized our models using ADAM optimizer with an initial learning rate of 1e-4 for 20 epochs with a batch size of 5.

-\item \textbf{Pose and Appearance Disentanglement approach (PAD)}.
-We initialized our backbone CNN, which was based on ResNet-18, with the ImageNet pretrained weights.
-We used ADAM optimizer with an initial learning rate of 1e-4 and optimized it for 500 epochs with a batch size of 25. \end{itemize} Further details provided in the supplementary material.
+We optimized our models using ADAM optimizer with an initial learning rate of 1e-4 for 20 epochs with a batch size of 5. \end{itemize} Further details provided in the supplementary material.